lduesterwald/Ct-Value-Prediction/README.md

 ~~~

 The script takes in the following options:
 * -g --genomes_dir: Specify the directory containing the genome data as a *.fasta* file to predict the Ct value.
-The default is the current directory “./”.
+The default is the directory from which the script is run.
 * -k --kmc_out_dir: Specify the directory to be created by the script for storing the output files produced by KMC containing k-mer frequencies.
 This should be the same directory used for *runKMC.py*.
 The default is “~/<genomes_dir>/kmc_output/”.
 * -s --kmr_size: Specify the size of the k-mer with which to run KMC.
 This must be the same as was used to create the model.
 The default is 10.
 * -c --csv_path: Specify the path to the *.csv* file containing information about the genome whose Ct value to predict.
 This file must contain the <genome_id> of the genome (matching the name of the file) and the testing instrument of the genome.
 There is no default for this option.
-* -o --output_dir: Specify the directory containing the Ct value prediction model and the dictionary {k-mer : column number} created by *trainModel.py* and *createDataFrame.py*.
-The default is "~/<genomes_dir>/output”.
 * -i --dictionary_name: Specify the name of the dictionary {k-mer : column number} used to create the DataFrame in *createDataFrame.py*.
 Must be a .pkl file.
 The default is “kmr_dictionary.pkl".
 * -m --model_name: Specify the name of the Ct value prediction model created by the *trainModel.py* script.
 This should be a .sav file.
 The default is "ct_model.sav".
 * -n --genome_name: Specify the genome *.fasta* file name for which to predict the Ct value.
 Must be in <genomes_dir>.
 This file should be named <genome_id>.fasta.
 There is no default for this option.